Alexander-Berman/ThingiPano/README.md

 ![ThingiPano](/README_images/Examples.png)

 ## Attribution
-To appear at the [Sixth IEEE Conference on Multimedia Big Data (2020)](http://bigmm2020.org/).
+Won the Best Student Paper award at the [Sixth IEEE Conference on Multimedia Big Data (2020)](http://bigmm2020.org/).
 Please cite the following if you utilize this dataset:
 > Berman, Alexander, &amp; Quek, Francis (2020).
 ThingiPano: A Large-Scale Dataset of 3D Printing Metadata, Images, and Panoramic Renderings for Exploring Design Reuse.
 New Delhi: The Sixth IEEE International Conference on Multimedia Big Data.

 [![IEEEBigMM](/README_images/IEEEBigMM.png)](http://bigmm2020.org/)